cosmos72/gomacro/doc/generics-wishlist.md

 that Go generics are expected to achieve, are:

 * reusable, flexible algorithms and types.
+Examples:

-Examples: a single `sort` function that can sort any slice of any ordered type. a single `cache` type that can cache key/value pairs of any type, provided that keys can be compared.
+  a single `sort` function that can sort any slice of any ordered type.

+  a single `cache` type that can cache key/value pairs of any type, provided that keys can be compared.

+* type-safety:

-* type-safety: generic functions and types should be instantiable on arbitrary, concrete types - for example `sort#[int]` would only accept `[]int` slices and `cache#[uint64, []byte]` would only accept `uint64` keys and `[]byte` values.
+  generic functions and types should be instantiable on arbitrary, concrete types - for example `sort#[int]` would only accept `[]int` slices and `cache#[uint64, []byte]` would only accept `uint64` keys and `[]byte` values.
   In particular, generic functions and types should not need to use `interface{}`, either internally or in they exported API, and should not need type assertions at runtime.

-* high runtime speed, low runtime overhead: generic functions and types should be reified in order to maximize code execution speed and have low or zero data representation overhead in memory.
+* high runtime speed, low runtime overhead:

+  generic functions and types should be reified in order to maximize code execution speed and have low or zero data representation overhead in memory.

-  Reified means that `sort#[int]` and `sort#[uint]` will be two different and unrelated functions, one only dealing with `int` slines and the other only dealing with `uint` slices, and that `cache#[uint64, []byte]` and `cache#[uint32, []byte]` will be two different and unrelated types, with (possibly) different layout in memory.
+  Reified means that `sort#[int]` and `sort#[uint]` will be two different and unrelated functions, one only dealing with `int` slices and the other only dealing with `uint` slices, and that `cache#[uint64, []byte]` and `cache#[uint32, []byte]` will be two different and unrelated types, with (possibly) different layout in memory.